Today's Articles

 *The 5th United States Colored Cavalry (5th USCC) was formed on this date in 1864.
 They were a regiment of the United States Colored Troops during the American Civil War.

 They were one of the more notable black fighting units.
-It was officially organized in Kentucky after its first two battles.
-Colonel James Brisbin commanded it until February 1865, when he took over the 6th US Colored Cavalry.
+They were officially organized in Kentucky after their first two battles.
+Colonel James Brisbin commanded them until February 1865, when he took over the 6th US Colored Cavalry.
 His executive officer, Louis Henry Carpenter, commanded the regiment until 20 March 1866.
 In the early months of 1864, General Order No. 24 was issued.
 This authorized the formation of colored units.
 They were composed of ex-slaves, freedmen, and slaves who had escaped to Union lines.

 On January 23, 1865, 80 colored troops of Company E, 5th US Colored Cavalry, under the command of 2nd Lieutenant Augustus Flint, were assigned to move almost a thousand head of cattle from Camp Nelson to the stockyard at Louisville, Kentucky.
 The men were mainly assigned to the front and rear of the spread-out herd of cattle.
 About 41 men were bringing up the rear on 25 January near Simpsonville when Confederate guerrillas ambushed them.